MaxMilton/action-setup-playwright/README.md

       headless: false
 ```

-Then use `xvfb-run` on a Linux agent.
+Then use `xvfb-run` on a Linux agent:

 ```sh
 # Windows/macOS